zero-to-prod/data-model/README.md

 $user->fullName; // 'Jane Doe'
 ```

-The `Describe` attribute provides a declarative way to transform and describe the behavior of properties at the time they are instantiated.
 ### Handling Required Properties

 Enforce that certain properties are required using the Describe attribute:

 ```php
 use Zerotoprod\DataModel\Describe;